akulsharma1/Illini-Ticket-Hub/README.md

 - Once set up, do `yarn start` in `backend` and `yarn start` in `frontend` in order to start both the backend and frontend.
 - Visit http://localhost:3000 to view the frontend.
 It automatically connects to the backend.

+Week 8 Progress:

+  Aaron:

+    - Set up Plotly and the files needed to use it
+    - Created graphs for all the buy and sell transactions on the user's profile page

+  Adrian:

+    -

+  Ritam:

+    -

+  Akul:

+    -

 Week 7 Progress:

   Aaron: